 What mortgages are available for the over 50s?

-If you are between 50 years of age you are likely to find that you have a reasonable selection of mortgage deals to choose from.
+If you are between 50 years of age you are likely to find that you have a reasonable selection of mortgage deals and lenders to choose from.
 If you are over 50 you are likely to find that your options start to become more restricted due to the change in lending criteria that lenders have introduced over the last couple of years to attempt to reduce the risk on the money that they lend to customers.

 What are the changes that have been made?